Class of 2026 Graduation

 1. Any student who does not pass all required courses will not be permitted to participate in Commencement ceremonies.
 As soon as the school receives official notification that the work has been successfully completed, the school will send a diploma.

-3. If a student completes all of the necessary requirements, but is involved in any major violation of the school rules, he/she may not be permitted to participate in the Commencement ceremonies.
+2. If a student completes all of the necessary requirements, but is involved in any major violation of the school rules, he or she may not be permitted to participate in the Commencement ceremonies.
 Any such decision will be made by the administration after recommendation from the Discipline Board.
-The student is entitled to a diploma if he/she completed the requirement, however he/she does not have the right to participate in Commencement.
+The student is entitled to a diploma if he or she completed the requirement, however, he or she does not have the right to participate in Commencement.

-4. Unless excused by the principal, any senior who does not attend the graduation practice may not participate in the Commencement ceremonies.
-He/she may attend the Baccalaureate liturgy with the approval of the administration.
+3. Unless excused by the principal, any senior who does not attend the graduation practice may not participate in Commencement.

 The graduation fee of $150 will automatically be billed to you as part of the tuition and fees for senior year.
 The fee is used for the following: